Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 --------------------------------------------------------------------------------
 ```

-With the Anchor Chain calculated, the heaviest tip in the block DAG is simply the final element of the Anchor Chain, which the newly proposed block will reference with the GHOST pointer.

-Total ordering becomes completely deterministic once the Anchor Chain is calculated.
+Total ordering, for a given DAG, becomes completely deterministic once the Anchor Chain is calculated.
 Traverse the block DAG starting from the previously-finalized Period Block down the Anchor Chain, and for every Anchor Block, find its parents (excluding the previous Anchor Block) which constitutes an epoch.
 Topologically sort the epoch with tie breaking via the lowest block hash and keep moving down the Anchor Chain until it has been exhausted.

 <br />  ![image](Figure_6_[EN].png) <br />